 When you are done with the general settings, here you’ll find the “Typography” section along with 2 sub-sections to customize the styles of contents and icons.
 Now, let’s see how to edit this section:

 Here in this settings area, you can customize the background color of the image hover content, set the alignment, and set the border-radius, box-shadow, and padding for both normal and hover mode.

-In the background setting, you can choose either you want a color background or image as the background.
+In the background setting, you can choose either you want a color background or an image as the background.
 And in the box-shadow setting, you can customize the setting elaborately for getting a better version of the style.

 The icon settings area is for customizing the width, height, and size of the icon.
-You can also customize the background color and the icon’s color of the image hover content, set the border style, width and customize the border-radius, box-shadow, and margin of both normal and hover mode.
+You can also customize the background color and the icon’s color of the image hover content, set the border style, width, and customize the border-radius, box-shadow, and margin of both normal and hover mode.